Set yourself apart

 Elective courses (choose two):

-The unique skills of cybersecurity professionals are in short supply and are vital to the security of businesses today and in the future.
-Cybersecurity is a focus of a broad range of disciplines, particularly, business and information technology.
-The vast majority of cybersecurity job openings are within the private sector and exist across all industries.
 Cybersecurity is one of the fastest growing employment segments in IT.
 As technology grows and progresses, with our devices and lives becoming more and more interconnected, the challenges of cybersecurity and information assurance will continue to grow.
 This presents a career to those with the necessary skills that will be exciting, rewarding, fast-paced, and highly sought after.

 Success in today’s marketplace requires that organizations deliver products and services that provide easily identified value for their customers.
-This minor draws on strengths within two departments to integrate source (strategic procurement and supply management), production (manufacturing and service operations), and delivery processes (demand fulfilment), with a focus on the use of information technologies as the critical enabler of supply chain efficiencies and responsiveness.
+This minor draws on strengths within two departments to integrate source (strategic procurement and supply management), production (manufacturing and service operations), and delivery processes (demand fulfillment), with a focus on the use of information technologies as the critical enabler of supply chain efficiencies and responsiveness.

 This minor is designed to give the student the tools and ideas that help shape and define the various components of value creation.
 Students can gain knowledge and skills in the full spectrum of supply chain activities: supplier relationships, purchasing management, operations and inventory management, logistics and transportation, quality management, and information technology.